KKkaran/okta_integ_portal/README.md

 2. cd okta_integ_portal
 3. npm install
 4. Create a .env File in the root directory of the project.
 5. Refer to the provided image for the required environment variable names and values.
+The rest of the account related vars will need to be fetched from the dashboard.
+Please follow the instructions below for that:
 ![image](https://github.com/user-attachments/assets/fb5c0839-712e-4071-86b3-be703ada5735)

 Set Up Okta: